Would a driverless taxi know the way through San Jose?

 External link: Should driverless cars make life-or-death decisions?

-Recent visitors to Heathrow airport may have used an autonomous bus service designed by Navya, which is implementing them around the world. while companies including Toyota, Google, Uber and, it’s rumoured, Apple are also working on technology that will take us out of the driver’s seat.
+Many of us already ride in truly driverless vehicles — on trains that run on tracks in closed networks specifically designed for the purpose.
+These Navya, which is implementing them around the world. while companies including Toyota, Google, Uber and, it’s rumoured, Apple are also working on technology that will take us out of the driver’s seat.

 But when will we see fully driverless vehicles on every road?
 Well, that depends on a number of factors, including the level of acceptance the public will have if and when people die in crashes involving autonomous cars.
 That and other considerations are canvassed here and here.